All Posts

 The SLA 3D printing process first appeared in the early 1980s, when Japanese researcher Dr. Hideo Kodama invented the modern layered approach to stereolithography, using ultraviolet light to cure photosensitive polymers.
 The term stereolithography was coined by Charles (Chuck) W. Hull, who patented the technology in 1986 and founded 3D Systems to commercialize it.
 Hull described the method as creating 3D objects by successively “printing” thin layers of material curable by ultraviolet light.
 These first SLA 3D printers were large, industrial systems, often priced above $100,000, that required complex infrastructure and maintenance.

 SLA 3D printing, however, was not the first 3D printing technology to gain widespread popularity.
-As patents for multiple types of 3D printing technology began to expire at the end of the 2000s, the introduction of small-format fused deposition modeling (FDM) 3D printers widened access to additive manufacturing.
+As patents for different types of 3D printing technologies began to expire at the end of the 2000s, the introduction of small-format fused deposition modeling (FDM) 3D printers widened access to additive manufacturing.
 While this affordable extrusion-based technology sparked the first wave of wide adoption and awareness of 3D printing, FDM 3D printers did not satisfy the spectrum of professional needs.

-Desktop SLA Printers Disrupt the Market
+Desktop SLA 3D Printers Disrupt the Market

 Small-format desktop SLA printers brought the promise of high-resolution 3D printing — previously limited to monolithic industrial systems — to those looking for a much smaller and more affordable setup.
-The Form 1, the first inverted stereolithography solution available, made it possible for customers of all backgrounds and budgets the chance to use this advanced technology.
+Form 1, the first inverted stereolithography solution available, made it possible for customers of all backgrounds and budgets to use this advanced technology.

 These capabilities expanded access to 3D printing for a variety of custom and high-precision applications across disciplines including engineering, product design, and manufacturing, as well as dental, jewelry, and other industries.

 As applications grew, the technology became more popular and widely accepted.
 Today, stereolithography is one of the three most established plastic 3D printing processes, the other two being fused deposition modeling (FDM) and selective laser sintering (SLS).
+Successive iterations have made the Form Series the world’s leading professional resin 3D printers with 140,000 units sold and over 400 million parts printed as of 2024.

 The Next Chapter: LFD Print Engine

-In 2024, Formlabs took powerful, accessible resin 3D printing a step further, releasing Form 4 and Form 4B.
-Form 4/B is powered by a next-generation MSLA print engine, called Low Force DisplayTM (LFD).
+In 2024, Formlabs took powerful, accessible resin 3D printing a step further, releasing desktop-sized Form 4 and its biocompatible version, Form 4B, as well as Form 4L and Form 4BL large-format resin 3D printers.
+The newest iterations of Formlabs’ Form Series resin 3D printers are powered by a next-generation MSLA print engine, called Low Force Display™ (LFD).

 The accessibility and affordability of high-powered desktop and benchtop units have made new modes of production possible.
 Companies can scale 3D printing output incrementally, bring their supply chain in-house, and increase flexibility and adaptability in the face of uncertain market conditions.
 By adding new materials, companies can unlock new applications.